awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 ## Systems Manager IAM roles<a name="security_iam_service-with-iam-roles"></a>

-An [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) is an entity within your AWS account that has specific permissions\.
+An [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) is an entity within your Amazon Web Services account that has specific permissions\.

 ### Using temporary credentials with Systems Manager<a name="security_iam_service-with-iam-roles-tempcreds"></a>